 Choose Kingston's Internal Communication Management MA

 This programme gives students the opportunity to acquire an Internal Communication Management MA.
 It builds on the highly respected Postgraduate Diploma in Internal Communication Management offered by Kingston since 2000.
-Students choosing to take the first two modules only will be awarded the Postgraduate Diploma.
+If you choose to take the first two modules only, you will be awarded the Postgraduate Diploma.

 "Students tell me, relatively shortly after starting the course, that their bosses have said to them, 'Gosh, I can see a real qualitative difference in what you're doing'.
 That's something I hope to hear even more of in the future."– Liz Cochrane, course director

 People working in internal communication have known the power of what they do for a long time.
 Now boards are waking up to this fact.
 We're in a much more connected world.
 Professional and personal boundaries are blurring.
 Communications flow in all directions through organisations.
 Collaboration is increasingly important.
 In the midst of this, organisations are having to make tough decisions about change, which must be communicated very carefully.